 Signs & Symptoms

-The signs and symptoms of mesothelioma are different depending on the area of the body that is affected and are different for each person.
+The signs and symptoms of Mesothelioma differ depending on the area of the body that is affected and are different for each person.
 They may include:

-Pleural effusion (build of of fluid surrounding the lungs)
+Pleural effusion (building of fluid surrounding the lungs)

 Chest pain under the rib cage